Primeval (film): Critical reception

+In his review for The Globe and Mail, Jason Anderson gave the film a low rating of 1.5/5.
+Describing the film as an "exploitation-movie variation on Blood Diamond," he criticized it for its misguided attempt to go beyond a simple killer-crocodile premise and highlights the film's problematic anthropomorphization of the crocodile as "the most prolific serial killer in history," noting that the filmmakers seem embarrassed by their endeavor.
+Anderson notes that he finds the film lacking in the fun and intensity of similar creature features and portrays it as "grim, dull, and ugly."
 The film also received criticism from Naturalist Patrice Faye, who stated that the film was "an insult to purists and herpetologists but, above all, an insult to Burundi.
 It shows the country in a bad light, and the people of Burundi are made out to be savages, barbarians, thieves, and murderers".